Prenuptial Agreement and Trust

 27/04/2021

 42% of marriages end in divorce, but we keep taking the risk.
 Why? - Because we're led by social convention?
-Because it's tax efficient? or because we're optimistic romantics?
-Whatever the reason, if you're getting remarried, take heed of this article and seriously consider a prenuptial agreement, especially if you have children.
+Is it because it's tax-efficient?
+Or because we're optimistic romantics?
+If you're getting married, consider a prenuptial agreement, especially if you have children.

-There is no fixed proportion of your assets which goes to your spouse after death or divorce (unless you die without a will).
+No fixed proportion of your assets goes to your spouse after death or divorce (unless you die without a will).
 If you and your partner disagree, the fairest outcome must be argued by law.

 What is the purpose of a prenup agreement?